Dive Deep into The Four Key Principles of Responsible AI

 • Content Filtering System: An AI filter designed to remove offensive content from social media platforms might be programmed to flag slang terms more commonly used by certain demographics, unfairly censoring their speech.

-• News Recommendation Engine: An AI that recommends news articles to users might prioritize sensationalized content over in-depth reporting, regardless of its truthfulness, leading to the spread of misinformation.
+• News Recommendation Engine: An AI that suggests news articles might choose shocking headlines over correct, in-depth reporting, causing false information.

-• Self-Driving Car Algorithm: A self-driving car's decision-making algorithm might prioritize protecting the car itself over pedestrians or cyclists, potentially leading to biased decision-making in critical situations.
+• Self-Driving Car Algorithm: A self-driving car's decision-making might prioritize the car's safety over that of pedestrians or cyclists, which could lead to unfair and possibly dangerous choices.

 2 Popular Types of Bias